Who are we?

 - Financial data: Including payment/transaction information.

-- Technical data: As required for accessing and providing information through my website.
+- Technical data: As required for accessing and providing information through our website.

-The nature of my work with you means that I will also need to gather, store and potentially share sensitive personal data in therapy records (for example, notes, letters, reports, outcome measures/psychometric assessments) about your psychological and physical wellbeing, mental health, relationships, life events, diagnoses, medical conditions, prescribed medications and other forms of treatment and forensic/criminal history.
-I gather this information as is relevant for the purposes of my agreed work with you and to offer you the services you have sought from me.
+The nature of our work with you means that we will also need to gather, store and potentially share sensitive personal data in therapy records (for example, notes, letters, reports, outcome measures/psychometric assessments) about your psychological and physical wellbeing, mental health, relationships, life events, diagnoses, medical conditions, prescribed medications and other forms of treatment and forensic/criminal history.
+We gather this information as is relevant for the purposes of our agreed work with you and to offer you the services you have sought from us.

-To make sure that you are assessed/treated/supervised safely and appropriately, I record your personal information as well as details about all contacts you have with me, such as clinical appointments, supervision sessions, assessment information, letters/reports relating to your care so that I can plan and review your treatment correctly.
+To make sure that you are assessed/treated/supervised safely and appropriately, we record your personal information as well as details about all contacts you have with us, such as clinical appointments, supervision sessions, assessment information, letters/reports relating to your care so that we can plan and review your treatment correctly.

-I also process data in relation to the legitimate interests of my business including:
+We also process data in relation to the legitimate interests of the business including:

-I will only collect data from you that is necessary and relevant to offering you the services that you have sought from me, for example, psychological therapy and/or psychological assessment, training, consultation and supervision.
-Collecting this data helps me to:
+We will only collect data from you that is necessary and relevant to offering you the services that you have sought from us, for example; psychological assessment, psychological therapy, training, consultation and supervision.
+Collecting this data helps us to:

-- Find out if I am the right service to help you.
+- Find out if we are the right service to help you.

 - Contact you to set up assessment, therapy, training, consultation or supervision.